 The Guidelines of the SSPH+ PhD Program in Public Health apply for students who registered before 31 May 2019 only.
-For Students enrolled in the SSPH+ Inter-university Graduate Campus after 31 May 2019, the only requirements are mentioned above.
+For Students enrolled in the SSPH+ Inter-university Graduate Campus after 31 May 2019, the only requirements are mentioned under enrollment.
 All other requirements are defined by their universities and graduate schools only.
 The guidelines of the SSPH+ PhD Program are recommendations for the students of the Graduate Campus to get a broad public health education.

 What this program involves

 The SSPH+ PhD program is a structured training and networking program for PhD students who are working on a PhD thesis relevant to Public Health and are registered in one of the eight foundation universities of SSPH+.
 Students and supervisors should familiarize themselves with the guidelines governing the program.
 The key elements of the program are as follows:

 - The program offers a structured learning environment for students.
 Students maintain a portfolio so that they and their supervisors can monitor the development of their scientific skills and competencies.
 The portfolio is a basis for regular assessment of the student’s progress.